We’re proud of the business we’ve built. Every year we’ve grown our team, our customer base, and our revenue.

 Who is it for?

-Join.me (recently bought by GoToMeeting) is an online meeting tool designed for businesses that are constantly hosting meetings with staff or clients.
+Join.me (recently bought by GoToMeeting) is an online meeting tool designed for businesses constantly hosting meetings with staff or clients.

 What problem does it solve?

-The tool allows companies to tailor their meeting links, backgrounds, and anything else to showcase their personality.
+The tool allows companies to tailor meeting links, backgrounds, and anything else to showcase their personality.

 Why is it awesome?

-Users have access to recording, audio, remote control, and scheduling features with Join.me.
+Users can access recording, audio, remote control, and scheduling features with Join.me.

 How much does it cost?